sage-code/maj/README.md

 1. Maj is for linguistic studies;
 2. Maj is for software engineering;
-3. Maj is for entertainment;
+3. Maj is for chat and entertainment;

 **Rad more:** [use case](case.md)

 ## Alphabet

-Maj is using Latin alphabet with modified order and custom pronounciation.
+Maj is using Latin alphabet with modified order and customized pronounciation.

-* Maj has a total of 26 letters in the alphabet;
+* Maj has a total of 27 letters in the alphabet;
 * Maj has deterministic phonetic rules for reading each letter;
 * Maj do not use cedilla nor diaressis or accents;